hasankahraman/Patika/README.md

 # Patika
-Patika.dev'de yapılan alıştırmaları içeren repository
+A repository that includes patika.dev practises and homeworks.